 Going The Extra Mile For You

+Do I need a personal injury attorney in FL?
 Personal injury is the name given to the type of tort law that covers any wrong or damage done to another person.
-Personal Injury does not include damage done to one’s property, however it does include claims for the death of a family member as a result of someone else’s negligence.
+Personal Injury does not include damage done to one’s property, however, it does include claims for the death of a family member as a result of someone else’s negligence.
 A personal injury can happen in a traffic accident, at work, from a dog bite, a boating accident, because of a faulty product or a faulty repair, because of a mistake during medical treatment, or because you slipped and fell on a wet floor.
 The personal injury can be physical or psychological but, to be considered actionable, it must occur due to the negligence or unreasonably unsafe actions of your employer, a manufacturer, your doctor, your landlord, or some other person or organization who owes you a duty of ordinary care.

 Florida Personal Injury Laws

 In most cases, to collect money in Florida after suffering a personal injury, you need to show that the other person involved:

 - Had a duty not to injure you but failed to in that duty; and,

 - The failure of that duty is directly related to your injuries; and,

 - You suffered damages

 However, the big exception to Florida personal injury laws is automobile accidents.
 Florida is considered a no-fault state, which means each person’s own car insurance will pay for injuries and damages resulting from an accident, no matter who was at fault.
 Each driver is required to carry a personal injury protection (PIP) policy, covering a minimum of $10,000 per person per crash. (**The No-Fault law does not apply to Motorcycles in Florida**) Florida law does allow you to file a personal injury lawsuit after a car accident if the injuries are serious.
 Florida law defines serious personal injuries as those resulting in: